Children with Tourette’s disorder make sounds or movements that they can’t control. These are called tics.

 Watch closely for changes in your child's health, and be sure to contact your doctor if:

-- Your child has symptoms that often get in the way of his or her daily activities.
+- Your child has symptoms that often get in the way of daily activities.

 - Your child has new or different symptoms.